*** Black Friday Deal *** Book your full price NHS or Public Sector place before Friday 8th December and get one third off!

 - Organisation details: name and address

-This online course is ideal for NHS professionals working within Renal and Home Therapy teams.
+This online meeting is ideal for professionals working in NHS cancer services, cancer alliances or primary care who are looking to develop their diagnostic pathways.
 This includes but is not limited to:

 Past attendee feedback